HannesRammer/DartabaseTutorials/tutorials/TUT1.md

 ## Tutorial1: database connected dart application
 -------------------------------------------------

-This tutorial will show how to connect your dart appplication, server and client side, to a PostgreSQL or MySQL database.

-using <a href="http://pub.dartlang.org/packages/dartabase_migration">Dartabase Migration</a> and <a href="http://pub.dartlang.org/packages/dartabase_model">Dartabase Model</a>
+This tutorial will show how to connect your dart application, server and client side, to a PostgreSQL or MySQL database using <a href="http://pub.dartlang.org/packages/dartabase_migration">Dartabase Migration</a> and <a href="http://pub.dartlang.org/packages/dartabase_model">Dartabase Model</a>

 *************************************************
 ##Prerequisits
 *************************************************
-Though not needed, it might be usefull to bring some understanding of polymer elements and server client communication into this tutorial.
+Though not needed, it might be usefull to bring some understanding of polymer elements and server/client communication into this tutorial.

 If you want to know more about:

-server client communication I can recommend you <a href="https://www.dartlang.org/articles/json-web-service/">JSON WEB SERVICES</a> by Chris Buckett
+server/client communication I can recommend you <a href="https://www.dartlang.org/articles/json-web-service/">JSON WEB SERVICES</a> by Chris Buckett

 for more information on Polymer please read
 <a href="https://www.dartlang.org/polymer-dart/">POLYMER DART</a>